-The Department of Sociology at Kent State University no longer offers a terminal master's degree (i.e. students do not enter our graduate program with the intention of earning an M.A. only).
+The Department of Sociology at Kent State University does not offer a terminal master's degree (i.e. students do not enter our graduate program with the intention of earning an M.A. only).
 For students entering our program with a B.A., the Master of Arts in Sociology is an intermediate degree required of students as they work towards a Ph.D. in sociology.

 In order to be considered for admission, a student must hold a baccalaureate or master’s degree.
-For admitted students with a master’s degree in sociology from an accredited institution, up to 12 credit hours of relevant coursework with a grade of “B” (3.0 on a 4-point scale) can be accepted for transfer towards the doctoral degree, subject to approval by the Sociology Department and college dean.
+Up to 12 credit hours of relevant graduate coursework with a grade of “B” (3.0 on a 4-point scale) can be accepted for transfer towards the doctoral degree, subject to approval by the Sociology Department and college dean.

-Requirements for the Ph.D. degree include 14 additional semester hours of required coursework and 15 additional hours of elective coursework (18 if the student did not complete Professional and Ethical Issues in Sociology at the M.A. level), completing the process for advancing to candidacy (see the Graduate Handbook, available here, for details), and 30 credits hours of Dissertation I toward completing and successfully defending a dissertation.
-In total, the Ph.D program involves 96 hours of required and elective coursework, thesis hours, and dissertation hours.
+Requirements for the Ph.D. degree include 14 additional semester hours of required coursework and 13 additional hours of elective coursework, completing the process for advancing to candidacy (see the Graduate Handbook, available here, for details), and 30 credits hours of Dissertation I toward completing and successfully defending a dissertation.
+In total, the Ph.D program involves 90 hours of required and elective coursework, thesis hours, and dissertation hours.
 Students entering the program with a B.A. can complete it in five years.
 Students entering with an M.A. can complete it in less time.